gauravbhand1611/oms-documentation/documents/retail-operations/brokering/additional-settings.md

 {% hint style="info" %} During peak hours, store managers can turn off fulfillment to manage store capacity by setting the order capacity to `No Capacity`. {% endhint %}

-## Shipment Thresholds
+## Brokering Shipment Thresholds

 To optimize inventory usage and fulfillment speed, retailers often split orders across multiple locations.
 However, this can result in high shipping costs, especially for low-value items.
-HotWax Commerce provides an option to set a shipment threshold value to avoid high shipping costs.
+HotWax Commerce provides an option to set a Brokering shipment threshold value to avoid high shipping costs.
 If this threshold is set, orders will be allowed to split only if they are above the mentioned threshold.

 **Example:** 1- If an order contains two items—'Brown Belt' and 'Brown Wallet'—each worth $160, and the brokering threshold is set to $100, the items will be split if they are not available at the same location.